marcov64/Lsd/Readme.txt

 4.2 macOS installation (10.10+ ONLY)
 ************************************

-LSD is only supported in mac computers as a native macOS (Aqua) application.
+To install LSD, the simplest alternative is to use the installer package (e.g. LSD-installer-mac-X-Y-Z.dmg).
+Download it, double click on the package file to mount it, double click on the LSD Installer application, and follow the instructions.
+The installer package can be deleted after the installation.

-To install LSD, simply unzip the LSD distribution file (e.g., Lsd-7.3-master.zip) to the chosen directory (in most cases  "~/", the user home directory, is recommended) using Finder.
+To manually install LSD, simply unzip a LSD distribution file (e.g., LSD-7.3-master.zip) to the chosen directory (in most cases  "~/", the user home directory, is recommended) using Finder.
 This will create the whole LSD folder structure.
 Take note of the name of the main (topmost) folder where LSD is installed.
 The distribution file may be deleted after the extraction.

 Next, open the Terminal application (located inside the Utilities app folder), and type the following commands (each line must be completed by pressing "Enter"):

 cd ~/Lsd-7.3-master
 ./add-shortcut-mac.sh

 After a successful installation, a desktop shortcut (icon) will be available for using LMM/LSD.
+A shortcut is also created in the computer Applications folder.

 Users of macOS Sierra (10.12) or newer MUST yet manually install the Apple Command Line Tools package (the full Xcode package is NOT required) to make the compiler and other required command line tools available in macOS.
 To install it, open the Terminal  and enter the following command: